jsheunis/rt-me-fMRI/pipeline_description.md

 We are interested in seeing how real-time multi-echo fMRI can be used to improve the quality of the neurofeedback signal (using several metrics).
 We want to investigate this on a whole brain level, but we also focus on two regions interesting to the field of rtfMRI-NF: the motor cortex and amygdala.
 We have designed tasks to elicit BOLD responses in these areas during RUN 1, such that the derived ROIs can be used to analyse region-specific neurofeedback signals during the mentalized versions of the same tasks in RUN 2 .

+### Research questions and outcomes

+Three paper approach?

+1. Data paper:
+    - gives data a DOI, dataset can be cited when used by other researchers
+    - fully describing data collection plan and procedure
+    - sharing BIDS data and materials
+    - gives summary of ethical approval and GDPR aspects
+    - running and visualising standard data quality measures
+    - other?
+2. Is multi-echo better than single echo for real-time use in ROI-driven neurofeedback, using metrics:
+    - tSNR (whole brain + ROI voxels + NF signal)
+    - tCNR (whole brain + ROI voxels + NF signal)
+    - Carpet plots (whole brain + ROI voxels)
+    - other?

+    Additional goal of providing recommendations for real-time processing steps and shared code for community driven rtme-fMRI tool development
+3. Exploring the dynamics of combined echoes, T2* and S0 in real-time multi-echo resting state and task fMRI:
+    - Can we create a better real-time denoising pipeline using multi-echo parameter estimation and their relation to physiology?
+    - With specific interest in physiology signals
+    - Possibly looking into partial information decomposition: https://www.biorxiv.org/content/10.1101/596247v3.full
+    - other exploratory questions?

+#### Paper 1: Data

+*tbd*

+#### Paper 2: Main focus

+There are several ways to define and test for "improvement" of multi-echo vs single echo fMRI for rtfMRI-NF.
+We plan to investigate the following:

+1. Does real-time multi-echo combination help recover signal loss and improve temporal signal to noise ratio in:
+    1. Whole brain
+    2. Typical dropout areas
+    3. Regions of interest for neurofeedback (motor cortex and amygdala)

+    If so, how much?
+And how do different combination methods compare?

+    - *Create carpet plots of all timeseries*
+    - *Compare tSNR maps of single echo times eries with variety of combined echo time series*
+    - *Compare percentage difference in tSNR maps of single echo times eries with variety of combined echo time series*
+    - *Other possible measures:*
+        - *DVARS*
+        -  *?*

+2. Does real-time multi-echo combination and resulting T2* help improve the contrast to noise ratio for task-based neurofeedback?
+If so, how much?
+And how do different time series compare?

+    - *Compare percentage signal change of regulation blocks vs baseline blocks within ROIs (all voxels) for all individual time series*
+    - *Create carpet plots of above*
+    - *Compare percentage signal change of regulation blocks vs baseline blocks within ROIs (averaged signal, i.e. NF signal) for all individual time series*

+#### Paper 3: Later focus

+*tbd*

 # Data: